 “Scholarships Let Students Immerse in Research”

-I’ve always grown up around bodies water, the East River in my backyard, the Mediterranean in view from my uncle’s, and the Seine a train ride from my grandma’s.
+I’ve always been surrounded by water- the East River in my backyard, the Mediterranean in view from my uncle’s, and the Seine a train ride from my grandma’s.

 Introduced to me by Professor Wendy Arons, ecodrama is a genre in theatre which incorporates theatre and ecological concepts.
 In the summer of 2015 I traveled to Indonesia to conduct research on fluorescent proteins in corals and experiment with underwater cinematography.
 The following summer I directed a devised piece using Laban movement qualities and Balinese dance to depict the effects of fish-fence farming on an already fragile community in the Pacific off of Hoga Island.
-The piece examines our use of water and misconceptions that the seas “will always provide”, when it is a finite resources.
-Below are pictures from the experience.
-In the following months I won an award for “Artistic Excellence” and “Environmental Studies” at the Meeting of the Minds Symposium at Carnegie Mellon.
+The piece examines our use of water and misconceptions that the seas “will always provide”, when it is a finite resource.
+Below are pictures of our process.
+In the following months the piece, a collaboration with various students from CMU, won an award for “Artistic Excellence” and “Environmental Studies” at the Meeting of the Minds Symposium at Carnegie Mellon.